North-Shore-AI/tinkex_cookbook/docs/20251221/COOKBOOK_CORE_FOUNDATION.md

 **Context:** Full North-Shore-AI ecosystem now integrated.
 This document captures the current doc inventory, remaining Python libraries to consider, and the core foundation plan.

+NOTE: Superseded by the corrected ownership model.
+Adapter implementations now live in `crucible_kitchen`; references to tinkex_cookbook adapters are historical.

 > **2025-12-23 Update:** Added crucible_harness, eval_ex from Hex for inspect-ai parity.
 > Two separate concerns now identified: Training recipes (Phase 1) and Evaluation harness (new).